-Kulin, who retired from the Medical Center in 1999, came to Hershey in 1972 after his years as a senior investigator in the Reproductive Research Branch of the National Institute of Child Health and Human Development.
+Kulin, who retired from Penn State Health Milton S. Hershey Medical Center in 1999, came to Hershey in 1972 after his years as a senior investigator in the Reproductive Research Branch of the National Institute of Child Health and Human Development.

 At Hershey, the clinical programs and referral patterns were in their infancy.
 Founding Dean George Harrell recruited young, energetic, talented faculty who would be given the liberty of developing innovative programs without the restraint of a long history of successes and failures inherent in a long established medical school.